 For today's instalment of our Social, Digital and Mobile in Asia series, we're focusing on India.

-In similar fashion to the numbers we saw in our China report a few days ago, India is witnessing dramatic growth in its digital community, with most of this growth driven by mobile.
+In similar fashion to the numbers we saw in our China report yesterday, India is witnessing dramatic growth in its digital community, with most of this growth driven by mobile.

 Some of this report's highlights:

 - Ownership of mobile phones in India is higher than ownership of TVs

 - 31% of rural Indians have never heard of the Internet;

 - 70% of India's internet users are male.

 However, the big thing to note is that mobile phones are driving India's digital revolution - 59% of Indian internet users only access the web via mobile devices.

 Excitingly, though, adoption trends suggest that more than 200 million new subscribers will join India's mobile legions this year alone - that's the equivalent of adding the entire population of Russia.